DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/AIChat/Descriptions/AIChat-Overview.md

 To add the [DxAIChat](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat) component to your application, register the appropriate AI service at application startup.

+Use the following properties to customize the chat appearance:

+- [ShowHeader](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat.ShowHeader): Displays a customizable chat header and a **Clear Chat** button.
-Enable the [UseStreaming](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat.UseStreaming) property for a more responsive chat experience.
-This setting allows the AI client to send parts of a response once they become available (our Blazor Chat component will update the display message accordingly).
+- [UseStreaming](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat.UseStreaming): Allows the AI client to send parts of a response once they become available.
+The AI Chat component will update the display message accordingly for a more responsive chat experience.
+- [AllowResizeInput](https://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat.AllowResizeInput): Allows users to resize the Blazor AI Chat input box.
+If this property is set to `false`, the input box automatically resizes itself as a user types.

-Note: DevExpress AI-powered extensions follow the "bring your own key" principle.
+**Note:** DevExpress AI-powered extensions follow the "bring your own key" principle.
 DevExpress does not offer a REST API and does not ship any built-in LLMs/SLMs.
 You need an active Azure/Open AI subscription to obtain the REST API endpoint, key, and model deployment name.
 These variables must be specified at application startup to register AI clients and enable DevExpress AI-powered Extensions in your application.